-David completed a first career in the British Army in September 2007.
-For the last 8 years of this, he worked as a regional manager of specialist welfare, delivering interventions and advice to families, service members, and to the chain of command.
-His academic progress took place on a part-time basis alongside his first career until he started a full-time PhD at Durham University in September 2007 (ESRC funded).
-This research investigated identity transitions of 28 career soldiers and officers anticipating exit from the British Army.
+David completed a first full career in the British Army in September 2007.
+For the last 8 years of this, he worked as a regional manager delivering interventions and advice to families, service members, and to the chain of command.
+His academic progress took place alongside his first career until he started a full-time PhD at Durham University in September 2007 (ESRC funded).
+This research investigated identity transitions of career soldiers and officers anticipating exit from the British Army.

-After working freelance for a number of organizations (NHS, Army Welfare Service, Durham University and Institute of Criminal Policy Research at Birbeck, University of London), David became a Research Associate at Purdue University, Indiana, USA.
-He worked in the Military Family Research Institute (part of the HDFS Department) on a large longitudinal study of National Guard families experiencing operational deployment.
+After working freelance for a number of organizations (NHS, Army Welfare Service, Durham University and Institute of Criminal Policy Research at Birbeck, University of London), David worked at Purdue University, Indiana, in the Military Family Research Institute on a large longitudinal study of National Guard families experiencing operational deployment.
 David was also involved in research and writing activities for other projects such as the evaluation of Sesame multimedia materials designed for families with a wounded or injured member.

 2011 to 12 - Research Associate at Military Family Research Institute (HDFS) Purdue, working on the following projects:

-Family Journeys – a large Longitudinal study of National Guard families experiencing all stages of operational deployment (quantitative).
+Family Journeys – large Longitudinal study of National Guard families experiencing stages of operational deployment (quantitative).

 Evaluation of ‘Sesame’ multimedia materials designed for military families coping with deployment, multiple deployment and injury (quantitative).

-2009 to 2011 - Gathered data for a large project called ‘Young People, Interventions and the Secure Estate’.
-This study is being completed by the Institute of Criminal Policy Research Team at Birbeck, University of London in conjunction with IPSOS Mori (mixed methods).
+2009 to 2011 - ‘Young People, Interventions and the Secure Estate’.
+This study was completed by the Institute of Criminal Policy Research Team at Birbeck, University of London in conjunction with IPSOS Mori (mixed methods).

-2007 to 2010 - PhD Project which investigated how career soldiers understood the process of leaving the Army.
-This work focussed on the processes of identity transition while the leavers were anticipating exit from lengthy Army careers (qualitative).
+2007 to 2010 - PhD Project: How career soldiers understand the process of leaving the Army (qualitative).